How to cut the costs of exporting

 Another central relationship you need when exporting is with a logistics partner.
 72% of exporting small businesses acknowledge the importance of logistics providers in helping them grow4.
 To be successful selling in a foreign market you need your product to arrive safely, on time and shipped at the right price.
 FedEx Express offers a range of priority, time-definite and economy shipping services to reach customers across Europe and worldwide, to suit your budget and requirements.

 With their experience, knowledge and resources, logistics partners can help you beyond simply shipping your goods.
-When you’ve established your business and orders start to increase, you may find it’s more effective to consolidate your shipments to a country to save money.
+When you’ve established your business and orders start to increase, you may find it’s more effective to consolidate your shipments to a country/territory to save money.
 Your logistics provider will also be able to advise on how best to move forward as your business grows.

 The FedEx Global Trade Manager has tools to help you trade internationally, from estimating duties and taxes to preparing documentation for shipping overseas.